THE HISTORY OF OMEGA PSI PHI FRATERNITY, INC.

 In 2002, George Grace was elected Grand Basileus during the 72nd Grand Conclave held in Charlotte, N.C.
 Under Grace’s leadership the fraternity realized financial solvency and a steady increase in its membership rolls.

 Warren G. Lee Jr., who served as the 23rd Second Grand Vice Basileus, became the 38th Grand Basileus during the Little Rock Grand Conclave in 2008.
 During Lee’s tenure, Omega fortified its mission and brought sustenance to those in need.
 Omega men across the United States mentored the youth and organized various social action programs and donated millions to worthy causes.

 In 2010, Dr. Andrew A. Ray was elected the 39th Grand Basileus during the 76th Grand Conclave held in Raleigh, North Carolina.
-During his administration, Omega became the first black Greek organization to charter an undergraduate chapter in Great Britain.
+During his administration, Omega became the first black Greek organization to charter a graduate chapter in Great Britain.
 The fraternity also joined forces with President Barack Obama to promote fatherhood and responsible parenting through the national Fatherhood Initiative.
 Omega celebrated its 100th anniversary with a grand celebration held in July, 2011, in Washington D.C.
 Attendance exceeded 10,000.
 During that gathering, Brother Kenneth Barnes was named International Executive Director.